-At last year’s Super Bowl, CBS used its EyeVision system, which relies on multiple cameras positioned at equidistant intervals in a 140 degree arc around the stadium, to create a dynamic perspective on Super Bowl action in HD reminiscent of the Neo bullet-dodging sequence in “The Matrix.”
+At last year’s Super Bowl, CBS used its EyeVision system to capture a 140-degree arc around the stadium in HD reminiscent of the Neo bullet-dodging sequence in “The Matrix.”
+This year, FOX Sports will rely on Turf Cam at the event to add production sizzle.
 Photo courtesy Monty Brinton/CBS.

 Any doubt about the importance of high-definition television to men has evaporated with a recent poll from ICR/International Communications Research finding that watching the Super Bowl in HDTV is nearly as important as the food that will be consumed during the game.

 The survey, conducted for Comcast Cable, found that 34 percent of male respondents selected watching the Super Bowl in high definition as being most important.
 Only food exceeded HD for men as the most important element of enjoying this year’s game with 37 percent.